Tag Archive for: Maieutics

 This report, commissioned by Olivier Véran, Minister of Solidarity and Health, is the result of work by several researchers specializing in early childhood: child psychiatrists, psychoanalysts, educators, doctors, and others.
 It highlights the importance of a child’s first 1,000 days of life.

 Since reports of this kind can be lengthy and difficult for families or professionals in the field to understand, the task assigned to the second-year students in the Maieutics program was to simplify the information contained in this report.
-To this end, their project involved crafting clear, accessible messages and presenting them on a poster for wide distribution.
+To do so, their project involved crafting messages that were clear and accessible to everyone and presenting them on a poster for wide distribution.

 Studies that are increasingly relevant to current events